zayndamji/project-generator/README.md

 # Project Generator
 Generates project templates in many programming languages!
-Coded in POSIX compliant shell so it can run in OSX and Linux
+Coded in POSIX compliant shell; can run on OSX and Linux.

 ## Usage
 ```console